meowsbits/51-percent-docs/README.md

-# live-reload-vanilla-website-template
+# 51-percent-docs

-Starter template to build a website without a front-end framework but making use of Webpack to support writing modern JavaScript (ES6+), including ES Modules and Sass.
+This repo contains source code for a website documenting the current state and estimates for a 51-percent attack on ETC.

 ## Features